Plan your YardSmart yard and garden

 Wherever possible, replace portions of your lawn with tiered gardens, rock gardens, low water-use shrubs or flowering trees and groundcover.
 These garden features use less water and act as wonderful filters and sponges to help absorb rainwater.
 Find more information on how to save water while taking care of your lawn.

-Barks, wood chips, or stones will reduce the evaporation from the soil, inhibit weed growth, and minimize soil erosion.
-Learn more about mulching.
+Bark, wood chips, or stones will reduce the evaporation from the soil, slow weed growth, and decrease soil erosion.
+To find out how much mulch you'll need: